 - Have received the Sacrament of Reconciliation.
 Instruction for this sacrament will take place at the same time as instruction for First Holy Communion.
 The reception of the Sacrament of Reconciliation will take place before First Holy Communion.

 When does the instruction of children take place?

 For Children in both the St. Angela Merici day school and PSR program, preparation for First Holy Communion typically takes place during their second grade year.

 When does First Holy Communion take place?

 First Holy Communion for second graders is usually scheduled in early May.
-Please see your schedule received in class for the exact date.
+Please contact the Parish Center at (440) 333-2133 for the exact date.